 Membership in the Conductor's Circle is accorded each friend who makes provision for the Orchestra through the Symphony Trust as part of his or her estate planning or who makes a direct gift to the Trust at the current designated level.
-Donors may restrict their gifts to the Orchestra's perpetual endowment, designate gifts for purposes which have earned the standing approval of the Orchestra Association, or make gifts in unrestricted form.
-Special funds also may be established (in consultation with trustees) to honor an individual or family name.
+Special designated funds also may be established (in consultation with trustees) to honor an individual or family name.

-Conductor's Circle members are recognized annually at an event hosted by the Trust, at which the Orchestra's achievements and future plans are reviewed.
+Conductor's Circle members are recognized annually at an event at which the Orchestra's achievements and future plans are reviewed.
 In gratitude for their generosity, members are also given priority reservations to selected Symphony concerts and events.

 Membership in the Conductor's Circle brings each donor the dual satisfaction of encouraging the Orchestra of today and perpetuating the Orchestra of tomorrow.

-As of January 2011, the Symphony Trust has holdings of $6 million.
-The intent of the Trust is to provide on-going support of the QCSO.
-The Trust Committee includes: Dan Churchill, Dale Farland, Robert Hanson, Julie McHard, Jill McLaughlin, Don Pedersen, Gregory P. Schermer, and Scott Van Vooren.
+As of August 2013, the Symphony Trust has holdings of $6.8 million.
+The intent of the Trust is to provide on-going annual support of the QCSO through annual distributions.
+The Trust Committee includes: Dan Churchill, Robert Hanson, Jill McLaughlin, Peter McAndrews, Don Pedersen, Gregory P. Schermer, and Scott Van Vooren.

-For more information about the Conductor's Circle please call Paul Plagenz at 563.322.0931 x19 or email him at firstname.lastname@example.org.
+For more information about the Conductor's Circle please call Steve Mohr at 563.424.7735 or use the form below to email him.

 Strategic objectives include addressing critical challenges in two inherently interlinked areas: education and audience growth.